MoseleyBioinformaticsLab/jpredapi/README.rst

-The `jpredapi` package provides a simple Python interface for submitting and retrieving jobs from JPRED: A Protein Secondary Structure Prediction Server (JPRED_).
+The `jpredapi` package provides a simple Python interface for submitting and retrieving jobs from JPred: A Protein Secondary Structure Prediction Server (JPred_).
+00
 This is unofficial Python port of `jpredapi` perl script that can be found here: http://www.compbio.dundee.ac.uk/jpred4/api.shtml